Help for OCD and Anxiety

 If you are struggling with an anxiety disorder like OCD, you might be a little uncomfortable with the thought of having a mental health issue.
 You may also feel a little embarrassed by some of the things your OCD is causing you to think about and to do.
 We understand how hard it can be to open up about these things and we make it our priority to create a comfortable and non-judgmental environment where you can feel safe to start the therapeutic process.

-Much of the therapy we provide for anxiety requires you to gradually do the things that your anxiety has been telling you not to do.
+Much of the therapy we provide for anxiety requires you to gradually do the things that your anxiety have been telling you not to do.
 This can be a pretty scary prospect, which is why we make every effort to put you in control of this process.
 This not only helps you feel less overwhelmed, but it’s also an essential part of getting better.
 When you make the decision to do something that feels scary or uncomfortable, this is a completely different, and much more therapeutic, experience than when you do something because someone else is making you do it.

 When a child is struggling with OCD or an OC Spectrum Disorder, it can impact the entire family in many ways.
 Family members can sometimes be “recruited” to participate in rituals (by providing reassurance or helping with cleaning, for example).
 There can also be strong emotions and tension in the family that have resulted from the collective struggle with the family member’s mental illness.
 When appropriate and desirable, we make every effort to incorporate family members into the therapeutic process.
 This can be in the form of joint family sessions, or separate sessions with family members.
 It has been our experience that, when it comes to OCD and other anxiety disorders, this can often dramatically increase the efficacy and efficiency of treatment.